PostgresApp/PostgresApp/docs/documentation/migrating-data.md

 ### Migrate data using `pg_dump`

-This is the recommended way to migrate your data.
+This method lets you select which databases you'd like to migrate.

 1. While the old version of Postgres.app is running, use `psql --list` to show the list of databases
 1. For each database you want to migrate use `pg_dump database_name > database_name.sql` to create a dump of your database